Simon-Cao-Git/npjuc-bilayer-graphene-synapse/fig-5d,5e-NEB/README.md

 ## Figure 5d,e

-CI-NEB calculations showing energy barrier and insertion path of Li from 5 Å outside the edge into the bilayer graphene structure for armchair (d) and zigzag (e) edges.
-The inset illustrates the atomic trajectory along the insertion pathway.
+These figures show results from CI-NEB calculations showing energy barrier and insertion path of Li entering from 5 Å outside the edge into the bilayer graphene structure for armchair (d) and zigzag (e) edges.
 Both cases show negligible energy barriers, indicating that edge-driven intercalation is favorable.

-- The results from **5 Å outside the edge** case from **5b,c** is reused as the first image of the NEB runs.
+- The single point results from **5 Å outside the edge** case from **5b,c** is reused as the first image of the NEB runs.
-- The results from **inside the edge** case from **5b,c** is reused as the last image of the NEB runs.
+- The single point results from **inside the edge** case from **5b,c** is reused as the last image of the NEB runs.

 Within the **d** and **e** subdirectories for armchair edge and zigzag edge respectively:
   - **00** and **15** correspond to the first and last images.